 We live in a world of rapid change where developments in technology can transform societies, economies and industries.
 History tells us that companies that do not anticipate or adapt to new technologies struggle to survive.
 On the other hand, companies with leading technologies are often the most competitive and successful.
 Encouraging the engineers and scientists of the future is crucial for the continued success of many of the UK’s key industries.

-“We want every young person, regardless of their background, to benefit from the opportunities that a STEM education and career can provide.
-We are learning from our Enterprising Science research that an effective way to build science capital and foster STEM learning among young people is to show how science is meaningful and relevant to their lives.”Ian Duffy, head of communications and community development for BP in the UK
+“We want every young person, regardless of their background, to benefit from the opportunities that a STEM education and career can provide.”Ian Duffy, head of UK communications and community development for BP

-The Ultimate STEM Challenge is launched annually in September with entries due in in mid-January and the final celebration being held in March.
+The Ultimate STEM Challenge 2019 projects will be launched in June 2018.
+The new challenges will focus on the theme of engineering to reflect our support of the UK Government’s Year of Engineering 2018.
 For further information on how to take part register at bp.com/bpes and you will receive the most up to date information via email.

 The competition has been developed based on insights from the ground-breaking ‘Enterprising Science’ research which shows that the more science capital (science-related qualifications, interest, literacy and social contacts) a young person has, the more likely they are to pursue a STEM career.